Pj7oN6/DolphinVR-Configs/README.md

 This is my current work on the configurations of games and controllers for the Dolphin VR emulator.
-To install these files, download the zip, then copy everything other than "README.md' to your "Dolphin Emulator"  folder in your documents
+To install these files, download the zip, then copy the folders to your "Dolphin Emulator"  folder in your documents

-Currently these are the following games and hardware I've worked on:

-Games:
-- [Wii/USA] Metroid Prime Trilogy/MP1 thus far
-- [Wii/USA] Wii Sports

-Hardware:
-- Valve Index Controllers